bufbuild/protobuf-es/docs/faq.md

 source of confusion.
 Hopefully, this answer can clear it up.
 First, a bit of context on how JSON works with regards to Protobuf in general:

+Proto3 supports a canonical encoding in JSON with well-defined rules for how implementations should read inputs and write outputs.

+For the most part, the rules around outputs are not super surprising.
+The one item of interest though involves default values.
+If a Protobuf field has a default value and if the field does not support [field presence](https://github.com/protocolbuffers/protobuf/blob/main/docs/field_presence.md), it will be omitted from the output by default.
+Fields that have a value set and that support field presence always include the field value in the JSON-encoded output, even if it is the default value.

+However, all proto3 JSON implementations are permitted to provide serialization options that can modify the shape of the JSON output:
+- As mentioned above, fields with default values and no field presence support are omitted by default, but implementations can provide an option to output fields with their default values.
+- Unknown fields are rejected by default, but implementations may provide an option to ignore them.
+- Field names should be converted to lowerCamelCase and used as the JSON name, but implementations may provide an option to use the proto field name.
+In addition, the expected lowerCamelCase name can be modified with the `json_name` field option.
+- The name of an enum value is emitted by default, but implementations can provide an option to use the enum's numeric value instead.

+As a result of the above, implementations must be lenient about their JSON inputs since the JSON structure could have been modified by any of the serialization options.
+To properly support proto3 JSON and make sure it interoperates correctly with other language implementations, Protobuf-ES has to support all variants of the input.

+Therefore, the following rules apply when parsing JSON into a Protobuf message:
+- If a value is missing or null, it should be interpreted as that field type's default value.
+- Field names can be the proto field name, or the lowerCamelCase JSON name or if present, the `json_name` field option.
+- Enums can be given as integers or by their enum value name
+- All numeric types are accepted as string or number
+- Doubles can also be given in exponent notation or be one of the special strings of NaN, Infinity or -Infinity.

+Taking all of the above conditions into account, it becomes obvious that the types of the inputs are not always the same as the types of the outputs.
+Protobuf supports a much more robust range of types than JSON.
+So, there is not a 1:1 relationship with types.
+To further complicate this, the above rules ensure that the types for inputs and outputs can vary.
+Input types need to include all variations and output types vary based on the options used during serialization.

+A good example for this is a Protobuf `bytes` field.
+The best representation in TypeScript is a `Uint8Array`, but JSON does not support that type.
+Instead, in proto3 JSON, a `bytes` field is serialized by base64 encoding the data, which means it becomes a JSON string.

+In short, a Protobuf message is not the same as a JSON object.
+So, it is not feasible to generate code for the JSON structure.
+The Protobuf-ES type `JsonValue` is the best we can do to represent these structures.

 ### How does this compare to protoc's JavaScript generator?